Kiip Web SDK

 quantity (int): The quantity of the virtual currency (e.g. 20)

 user_id (string): The User ID specified to the Kiip Web SDK.
 Virtual currency will be applied to this User ID.

 transaction_id (string): The unique reward transaction ID.

-signature (string): The signed signature of the payload.
+signature (string): The HMAC of the payload.
 Used to verify valid posts.
 See below for more information.